ryanluo/hub/README.md

 same as before except now it's wrapped with flask and I hide my API keys in a config file.
-If you want to run this, get your own API key or just remove the script import
+If you want to run this, get your own API key and remove the config import or make your own config file

 V.1.1